alessandro-001/React-Quiz-Application/README.md

 # Quiztopia
 Welcome to Quiztopia!
 This is a personal web app project built using React and Vite, designed to offer interactive quizzes on more than twenty various topics over three levels of diffiulty.
 The app features a user-friendly interface powered by Material UI for styling and CSS3 for additional design elements.
-Axios is used to make API calls to fetch quiz questions and data and Google Firebase to store the quiz results to display in the leaderboard!
+Axios is used to make API calls to fetch quiz questions and data, while Google Firebase is storing your results to display in the leaderboard!

 ## Features
 - Choose quiz categories and difficulty levels.